History of India–Japan relations: Before World War II

 In 1934, the "Indo-Japanese Trade Agreement of 1934" was signed in Delhi on 5 January 1934 and went effective on 12 July 1934.

 Nobel Laurate Rabindranath Tagore and Mukul Dey with 'Kiyo-san' and another Japanese lady at Tomitaro Hara's Sankei-en in Yokohama, Japan.

 This was renewed in 1937 for another 3 years.

 During World War II

-Since India was a British colony when the Second World War broke out, it was deemed to have entered the war on the side of the Allies.
+Since India was an informal empire ruled directly by the Crown when the Second World War broke out, it was deemed to have entered the war on the side of the Allies.
 Over 2 million Indians participated in the war; many served in combat against the Japanese who briefly occupied British Burma and reached the Indian border.
 Some 67,000 Indian soldiers were captured by the Japanese when Singapore surrendered in 1942, many of whom later became part of the Japanese-sponsored Indian National Army (INA).
 In 1944–45, combined British and Indian forces defeated the Japanese in a series of battles in Burma and the INA disintegrated.